ramoncreager/PyProximity/README.md

 ## Exceptions

 The class handles exceptions at the server by packaging the remote traceback into a list and returning it to the client.
-The client will then throw a `ZMQJSONProxyException` with this list as the message:
+The client will then throw a `PyProximityException` with this list as the message:

       In [13]: foo.div_two(2, 0)
       ---------------------------------------------------------------------------
-      ZMQJSONProxyException                     Traceback (most recent call last)
+      PyProximityException                     Traceback (most recent call last)
       /home/sandboxes/rcreager/ZMQ/pyzmqproxy/<ipython-input-13-c4b22450d183> in <module>()
       ----> 1 foo.div_two(2, 0)

-      /home/sandboxes/rcreager/ZMQ/pyzmqproxy/ZMQJSONProxy.pyc in new_method(self, *args, **kwargs)
+      /home/sandboxes/rcreager/ZMQ/pyzmqproxy/py_proximity.pyc in new_method(self, *args, **kwargs)
           369         """
           370         def new_method(self, *args, **kwargs):
       --> 371             return self._do_the_deed(name, *args, **kwargs)
           372         return new_method
           373

-      /home/sandboxes/rcreager/ZMQ/pyzmqproxy/ZMQJSONProxy.pyc in _do_the_deed(self, *args, **kwargs)
+      /home/sandboxes/rcreager/ZMQ/pyzmqproxy/py_proximity.pyc in _do_the_deed(self, *args, **kwargs)
           398
           399             if type(repl) == dict and repl.has_key('EXCEPTION'):
-      --> 400                 raise ZMQJSONProxyException(repl['EXCEPTION'])
+      --> 400                 raise PyProximityException(repl['EXCEPTION'])
           401
           402             return repl

-      ZMQJSONProxyException: [u'ZeroDivisionError', u'integer division or modulo by zero', [u'  File "ZMQJSONProxy.py", line 137, in dispatch\n    return proc(*args, **kwargs)\n', u'  File "<ipython-input-34-96e5d881cb85>", line 17, in div_two\n    print "returning %d / %d = %d" % (x, y, x / y)\n']]
+      PyProximityException: [u'ZeroDivisionError', u'integer division or modulo by zero', [u'  File "py_proximity.py", line 137, in dispatch\n    return proc(*args, **kwargs)\n', u'  File "<ipython-input-34-96e5d881cb85>", line 17, in div_two\n    print "returning %d / %d = %d" % (x, y, x / y)\n']]

 ## Installation

-Installation is simplistic at this point: Simply place `ZMQJSONProxy.py` somewhere in your PYTHONPATH.
-[ZeroMQ](http://zeromq.org) and [PyZMQ](https://github.com/zeromq/pyzmq) must be installed on your system.
+Installation is simplistic at this point: Simply place `py_proximity.py` somewhere in your PYTHONPATH.
+[ZeroMQ](http://zeromq.org), [PyZMQ](https://github.com/zeromq/pyzmq), and [msgpack-python](https://github.com/msgpack/msgpack-python) must be installed on your system.

 ## Limitations

   * Currently does not export functions whose names have one or more leading underscores.
   * Only class methods are exposed.
 Class attributes are not.
-  * Class methods that take or return Python objects for which there is no JSON encoding will not work.
+  * Class methods that take or return Python objects for which there is no msgpack encoding will not work.

 ## To Do

   * Provide the option of exposing class attributes as well as class methods
   * Provide a regular expressions filter when exposing elements
-  * Switch to [msgpack](http://msgpack.org) instead of built in JSON serialization.
-This will improve performance and allow serializing more complex objects.
   * Cleaner exception handling